peterhinch/micropython-mqtt/mqtt_as/README.md

  1. `topic` A bytes or bytearray object.
 Or string as described above.
  2. `qos=0` Integer.

+It is possible to subscribe to multiple topics but there can only be one subscription callback.

 ### 3.2.4 isconnected

 Synchronous.
 No args.